tomcritchlow/tomcritchlow.github.io/_posts/2018-07-10-high-fidelity-consulting.md

 *"Improve the UX..."*

 These are empty, weak, non-useful concepts that wither on the vine of dusty powerpoint slides.
-And, crucially, these half formed hypothetical suggestions or recommendations are often too vague or generic to properly critique.
+Crucially, these half formed hypothetical suggestions are often too vague or generic to properly critique.

 Instead, I've been trying to force myself to prototype every recommendation I make to clients.
 Some real examples from the past few months of my own consulting work: